Fermenting foods has finally come of age. Back in 2010, I interviewed the godfather of the modern fermentation revivalist movement Sandor Katz.

 I remember taking Michelin starred chef Alyn Williams and his crew out foraging.

 I got the timeline for the introduction of fermented foods bang on.
-Insects are taking a little longer to appear.

 Although I have fermented wild edible plants for years, and on a regular basis.
 I’ve never really posted that many recipes of my creations.

 The fermented wild food recipes that appear on this site are far less than what I actually create.